Vanguard TV-3BU: Spacecraft

 Vanguard was the designation used for both the satellite and the launch vehicle.
 The satellite was identical to the Vanguard TV-3 satellite, an approximately 1.5 kg aluminum sphere of 16.3 cm in diameter, nearly identical to the later Vanguard 1.
 A cylinder lined with heat shields mounted inside the sphere held the instrument payload.
 It contained a set of mercury-batteries, a 10 mW, 108 MHz telemetry transmitter powered by the batteries, and a 5 mW, 108.03 MHz Minitrack beacon transmitter, which was powered by six square (roughly 5 cm on a side) solar cells, manufactured by Bell Laboratories, mounted on the body of the satellite.
 Six 30 cm long, 0.8 cm diameter spring-actuated aluminum alloy aerials protruded from the sphere.
 On actuation, the aerial axes were mutually perpendicular to lines that passed through the center of the sphere.
 The transmitters were primarily for engineering and tracking data, but were also to determine the total electron content between the spacecraft and ground stations.
-Vanguard also carried two thermistors which could measure the interior temperature in order to track the effectiveness of the thermal protection.
+Vanguard also carried two thermistors which could measure the interior temperature to track the effectiveness of the thermal protection.

-A cylindrical separation device was designed to keep the sphere attached to the third stage prior to deployment.
-At deployment, a strap holding the satellite in place would be released and three leaf springs would separate the satellite from the cylinder and third stage at a relative velocity of about 0.3 m/s.
+A cylindrical separation device was designed to keep the sphere attached to the third stage before deployment.
+At deployment, a strap holding the satellite in place would be released, and three leaf springs would separate the satellite from the cylinder and third stage at a relative velocity of about 0.3 m/s.